-Known in California as intermediate care facilities for the developmentally disabled (ICF/DD), intermediate care facilities for the developmentally disabled - habilitative (ICF/DD-H) and intermediate care facilities for the developmentally disabled - nursing (ICF/DD-N) are known at the federal level as intermediate care facilities for the mentally retarded (ICF/MR).
+While known in California as intermediate care facilities for individuals with intellectual disabilities (ICF/IID), intermediate care facilities for the intellectually disabled - habilitative (ICF/IID-H) and intermediate care facilities for the intellectually disabled - nursing (ICF/IID-N), these facilities are known at the federal level as intermediate care facilities for the intellectually disabled (ICF/ID).

-- ICF/DDs have 16 or more beds; ICF/DD-Hs and -Ns have 15 or fewer beds and average six beds.
+- ICF/IIDs have 16 or more beds; ICF/IID-Hs and -Ns have 15 or fewer beds and average six beds.

-- Medi-Cal is the payor of over 95 percent of the ICF/MR services provided to the 9,000 disabled individuals served in this program.
+- Medi-Cal is the payor of over 95 percent of the ICF/IID services provided to the 9,000 disabled individuals served in this program.

-- In California, approximately 70 percent of ICF/MR clients participate in off-campus day programs.
+- In California, approximately 76 percent of ICF/IID clients participate in off-campus day programs.
 (Source: AHCA)

 Institutes for Mental Health (Special Treatment Programs)